DigitalCoin1/Electrum_Server/HOWTO.md

     A challenge password []:
     ...

-    $ openssl x509 -req -days 1825 -in server.csr -signkey server.key -out server.crt
+    $ openssl x509 -req -days 730 -in server.csr -signkey server.key -out server.crt

-The server.crt file is your certificate suitable for the `ssl_certfile=` parameter and server.key corresponds to `ssl_keyfile=` in your Electrum server config.
+The server.crt file is your certificate suitable for the ssl_certfile= parameter and server.key corresponds to ssl_keyfile= in your electrum server config.

 Starting with Electrum 1.9, the client will learn and locally cache the SSL certificate for your server upon the first request to prevent man-in-the middle attacks for all further connections.

 If your certificate is lost or expires on the server side, you will need to run your server with a different server name and a new certificate.
-Therefore it's a good idea to make an offline backup copy of your certificate and key in case you need to restore them.
+Therefore it's a good idea to make an offline backup copy of your certificate and key in case you need to restore it.

 ### Step 9.
 Configure Electrum server

-Electrum reads a config file (/etc/electrum.conf) when starting up.
+Electrum reads a config file (/etc/electrum-sperocoin.conf) when starting up.
 This file includes the database setup, sperocoind RPC setup, and a few other options.

-The "configure" script listed above will create a config file at /etc/electrum.conf which you can edit to modify the settings.
+The "configure" script listed above will create a config file at /etc/electrum-sperocoin.conf which you can edit to modify the settings.

 Go through the config options and set them to your liking.